-Here are top 6 similarities between Chess and Product Management:
+Here are the top 6 similarities between Chess and Product Management:

-2. Prioritization – Another major activity which we as a PM do is prioritization.
+2. Prioritization — Another major activity that we as a PM do is prioritization.
 It’s the responsibility of a PM to decide what needs to be built and when.
-(Should I build the feature A or Feature B first).
-Similarly in the game of Chess we priorities our every single move.
+(Should I build feature A or Feature B first).
+Similarly in the game of Chess, we prioritize our every single move.
 Just like In the Product Management role, prioritization depends on many internal and external factors (effort, impact, cost), similarly in the game of Chess, every step depends on the opponent’s move and we have to act accordingly and line up our pieces.
 (Should I play the pawn first or open my move with the knight?)